pingcap/tidb-dev-guide/src/understand-tidb/memory-management-mechanism.md

 ## OOM-Action

-`OOM-Action` is a series of actions linked by a linked list to reduce memory usage.
+`OOM-Action` is a series of actions grouped in a linked list to reduce memory usage.
 Each node on the linked list abstracts a strategy to be used when the memory usage of a SQL exceeds the memory quota.
 For example, we define the spill to disk strategy as `SpillDiskAction`, rate limit strategy as `rateLimitAction` and cancel strategy as `PanicOnExceed`.

 ### Rate Limit